btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 ## Void type
 It is not useful to have the `Void` type as a local variable or field, because it does not contain anything.

 As we want to do the "natural" thing, the `Void` type is only allowed as the return type of a method.
-The use of `Void` in all other contexts will lead to a semantic error, like this one:
+My compiler exlicitly checks that `Void` is only used as the return type of a method, so the use of `Void` in all other contexts will lead to a semantic error, like this one:

 ```
 Error: Void type not allowed here ( line 4 col 13 - line 4 col 16 ) :